Lord Byron’s “She Walks in Beauty”

 She Walks in natural beauty

-1 She walks in natural beauty, just like the night time
+1 She walks in natural beauty, just like the nighttime

 Of cloudless climes and starry skies;